 Jacob graduated from the University of Sydney in 2016 with a Bachelor of Laws, Bachelor of Commerce (Industrial Relations and Human Resource Management) and Diploma of Language Studies (Japanese) with distinction.

 Jacob joined Harmers in February 2015 as a paralegal before becoming a clerk and then a Graduate-At-Law.
+Jacob was admitted as a Solicitor by the Supreme Court of NSW in April 2017.

 Prior to joining Harmers, Jacob worked as a researcher at Sydney Law School, a Human Resource graduate for an ASX top 100 company, an organiser for a national union and a manager for a retail chain.